-Why bother measuring these benchmarks?
-For a few reasons.
-First of all, these metrics can give you a pretty good idea of what kind of an experience a user is having on your site.
-And starting in June of 2021, Google will begin factoring these scores into your search ranking.
+These metrics can give you a pretty good idea of what kind of an experience a user is having on your site.
+And, since June 2021, Google has considered them an integral part of your search ranking.
 Your keyword game could be on point, but if your site doesn’t perform, you can kiss your dreams of page one goodbye.

 Core Web Vitals – Determiners of PageSpeed Insights

 When you first go to Google PageSpeed Insights and input your URL, you’ll see a number of different bars and charts.
 All of these things relate to the performance and user experience of your site, but they are not equally impactful on your overall score.